whereiskurt/gopherit/00-newapp-template/README.md

   - 'Hermetic build/run/test' with `vendor` folder checked-in
   - **NOTE:** still need `GOFLAGS="-mod=vendor"` until Go 1.12

-The of code includes:
+This code includes:
 - [x] Fundamental Go features like tests, templates, go routines, contexts, channels, HTTP routing
   - The `config\template\*\*.tmpl` contain all templates
   - [Retry](https://github.com/matryer/try) using matryer's idiomatic `try.Do(..)`
 - [x] Built using [`cobra`](https://github.com/spf13/cobra) and [`viper`](https://github.com/spf13/viper) (without func inits!!!)
   - A lot of sample Cobra/Viper code rely on `func init()` making it more difficult to reuse.
-  - This code cleanly separates CLI/configruation invocation from client library calls - using `viper.Unmarshal` to transfer from Viper to `pkg.Config` structure.
+  - This code cleanly separates CLI/configuration invocation from client library calls - using `viper.Unmarshal` to transfer from Viper to `pkg.Config` structure.
 - [X] Logging from the [`logrus`](https://github.com/sirupsen/logrus) library
 - [X] HTTP serving/routing with middleware from [`go-chi`](https://github.com/go-chi/chi)
     - Using `NewStructuredLogger` middleware to decorate each route with log output